sv-giampa/JauntyC/README.txt

 		simpler to manage during semantic analysis than the EBNF (Extended BNF).
 		A grammar rule cannot produce directly a ground terminal, but each terminal symbol must be assigned to a term of the lexicon.
-This choice allows keep the grammar and the access to the syntax tree as generic as possible.
+This choice allows to keep the grammar and the access to the syntax tree as generic as possible.